mesay21/ai-fashion-recommendation/README.md

 # ai-fashion-recommendation

 # DressUp

-Leveraging natural language processing and deep learning technology to help English language learners on the road to fluency.

 DressUp is an AI-based fashion recommendation system for complete outfit based on the decision behavior of fashion experts.
 This repo includes a webapp that demonstrate the structure of the recommendation system.
 This product is created for a fashion website to give a complete outfit recommendation for the website's users based on the items in the customers' shopping cart or wardrobes.

 ## Quick Start